Patton's 3rd Army: Publication history

-SPI continued the "Victory in the West" series with Sicily: The Race for Messina (1981), and Operation Grenade (1981) before they went out of business in 1982.
+SPI continued the "Victory in the West" series in 1981 with Operation Grenade and Sicily: The Race for Messina.

-A Japanese language edition was published by Hobby Japan in 1980.
+A Japanese language edition of Patton's 3rd Army was published by Hobby Japan in 1980.
 Another Japanese-language edition (パットン第3軍) was published in Command Japan magazine (シミュレーションゲーム コマンドマガジン) Vol. 81 in 2008 with artwork by Sawshun Yamaguchi.

 Reception

 In Issue 35 of Phoenix, Brendon Muldoon warned that "the German defends grimly throughout most game turns with little expectancy of even a modicum of light relief — a situation not to everyone's taste."
 He found the rules regarding weather "irritating", but admitted that "if you wish to go to war around Metz in November, it is unlikely you will suffer casualties from sunstroke."
 He found the short game to be unbalanced against the Americans, calling victory "a difficult proposition."
 And he thought overall that the game was "somewhat boring" for the German player, who is limited to a defensive role with little chance of counterattack.

 In Issue 4 of Frog of War, Jean-Michel Constancias warned that due to the strong defensive position of the Germans, "the rhythm of the game can be extremely frustrating for Patton's tank commanders."
 He concluded "Overall the game is perfectly playable, and fast, but it is better to play it twice with players changing camps."

+In a retrospective review in Simulacrum, Luc Olivier noted, "The German side will see the initial attack creeping over the rough terrain as the US support points drop.
+Later panzer reinforcements will help avoid a major German disaster ...
+The US side will see a painful first part trying to go through the first entrenched line, but after, it is a free for all, rushing for victory points as the poor German soldiers rush all around."
+Olivier concluded, "All in all, the game is very playable, fast to play but better to play twice, switching sides.
+Warning: the pace of the game can be frustrating for cavalry/panzer/tank men like Patton."